-NexPath provides a network-based dialer application called NexDialTM for use on Win95/98 and WinNT4 systems with the Release 5 software.
-NexDial is similar to Microsoft's dialer, but has the features of the NexPath system, such as hold, transfer, consultation transfer, conferencing, and includes voice mail access.
+NexPath provides a network-based dialer application called NexDialTM for use on Win95/98/ME and WinNT4/2000 systems with the Release 6 software.
+NexDial is similar to Microsoft's dialer, but includes the many features of the NexPath system, such as hold, transfer, consultation transfer, conferencing, and additionally voice mail access.
 There is also a Voice Mail indicator and a Do Not Disturb indicator.
+You can maintain your own phone book, and view and filter the call log.

 The NexDial program interfaces to the NexPath system using the Nexpath API, a LAN-based Simple Computer Telephony Protocol (SCTP) that is more powerful and far easier to use than Microsoft TAPI.
-NexDial is the first commercial implementation of SCTP.
+NexDial was the first commercial implementation of SCTP.
 SCTP is an emerging new standard for client-server computer telephony.

-The NexDial program will run on any Win95/98 or WinNT 4.0 system with TCP/IP installed.
+The NexDial program will run on any Win95/98/ME or WinNT 4.0/2000 system with TCP/IP installed.
 You must have TCP/IP installed and configured, and an IP address and/or a system name assigned to the NTS Server, in order for NexDial to be able to contact the NTS Server.
-See Connect the system to a network (optional) on page 18 in the chapter Installation of the System Administration Guide for details on connecting the NexPath Telephony Server to a network.
+See the chapter Network Installation starting on page 21 of the System Administration Guide for details on connecting the NexPath Telephony Server to a network.